 Fragrance Composition:

 So what does it smell like?
-It was classified as an aldehydic floral oriental fragrance for women.
+It is classified as an aldehydic floral oriental fragrance for women.
 It has an unusual bright citrusy cucumber top note from the herb borage and a warm milky base note punctuated by woodsy notes.

-• Top notes: aldehydes, grapefruit, mandarin, cucumber, lemon, borage
+- Top notes: aldehydes, grapefruit, mandarin, cucumber, lemon, borage

-• Middle notes: orchid, linden blossom, lilac, jasmine, gardenia, lily of the valley
+- Middle notes: orchid, linden blossom, lilac, jasmine, gardenia, lily of the valley

-• Base notes: vanilla, ambergris, patchouli, sandalwood, tonka, benzoin, musk, oakmoss
+- Base notes: vanilla, ambergris, patchouli, sandalwood, tonka, benzoin, musk, oakmoss

 The American Hebrew, 1049: